trueheart78/trueheart78.com/resume.md

 * Go Source: [GitHub][dropbox-gif-linker-source]
 * Ruby Source: [GitHub][gifs-gem-source]

-### :golf: Caring for Karen Sue

-A charity-focused site that holds annual golf-based events, built with Ruby on Rails, and using PayPal for payment processing.

-* Site: [caringforkarensue.com][caringforkarensue]
-* Source: [GitHub][caringforkarensue-source]

-### :gem: Gem Lookup

-Simple and effective gem intended to be used as a command line tool.
-It looks up gem details using [RubyGems.org's public API][ruby-gems-api] and displays the results in an emoji-filled fashion.
-Makes concurrent requests and obeys the rate limit via it's batching feature.

-* RubyGems: [Gem Lookup][gem-lookup-ruby-gems]
-* Source: [GitHub][gem-lookup-source]

 ### :notebook: Book Notes

 Where I put notes from books I’ve read.
 Makes it much easier to study across machines, and provides